 c.1949-1952

-In the late 1940s, Reynolds introduced the Emperor (1947) and Contempora (1949) model lines.
-There were also minor design changes made to F.A.
-Reynolds cornets during this time period: while the overall design and bell engravings remained the same, the updated models can be distinguished by their lower profile valve buttons and flat bottom valve caps.
+Circa 1949, there were minor design changes made to F.A.
+Reynolds cornets: while the overall design and bell engravings remained the same, the updated models can be distinguished by their lower profile valve buttons and flat bottom valve caps.
+Serial number 21000 marks the approximate change to the updated design.
+In conjunction with these changes, the Reynolds cornet was designated as the “Professional” model.
+Of the different variants listed above, only [D] appears to have been retained.

 Notes and Quotes